 Literature

-Seminář is mentioned by the author in his description of Feldkurat Katz's career.
-The newly converted priest was educated at the seminary.
+Seminář is mentioned by the narrator in his introduction of Feldkurat Katz's and his illustrious career.
+The newly converted priest was educated at the Seminary.
+In the next chapter [I.10,2] he mentions the Seminary in between some drunk drivel.

 Background

-Seminář most probably refers to Arcibiskupský seminář, an institution for education of catholic priests that still exists.
-At the time of Jaroslav Hašek the seminary was located in Klementinum, but was in 1929 moved to Dejvice where they are still housed.
+Seminář (Seminary) most probably refers to Arcibiskupský seminář (The Archbishop's Seminary), an institution for education of catholic priests that still exists.
+During the times of Jaroslav Hašek the Seminary was located in Klementinum, but it was in 1929 re-located to Dejvice where it is still housed[a].

 Quote(s) from the novel